ricklove/rick-love-master/README.md

 ## License

-*tl;dr Don't copy my blog content, but any source code is available under MIT*
+*tl;dr Don't copy my blog content, games, or art, but any source code is available under MIT*

-The blog content contained inside this repo is *Not Licensesed* for any use.
-However, all source code including source code contained within the blog copy is licensed under the MIT license.
+The blog content, games, art, or any other non-source code contained inside this repo is *Not Licensesed* for any use.
+However, source code is licensed under the MIT license - unless otherwise stated in the root of any package directory.